Code-Institute-Submissions/LPetkova-Portfolio/README.md

 ### Testing User Stories from User Experience (UX) Section

 The goals for prospective employer and recruiter are achieved.
 On loading the portfolio website there is easily readable navigation menu from which they can find the page of their choice.
-The the about me section they can find information about me as the option to download my CV via pressing a button which will load a new page with pdf document.
-If theye have any questions there is a hyperlink in the about me section which will direct them to the contact form.
+The about me section they can find information about me as the option to download my CV via pressing a button which will load a new page with pdf document.
+If they have any questions there is a hyperlink in the about me section which will direct them to the contact form.
 A showcase of projects that I have been working on can be find in recent projects section where are six cards with name of the project and short description as well as Font Awesome icons-links to the code in GitHub or live demo both of which will be opened in a new tab.
 Just below the projects cards they can find a drop dow button which on pressing will show a table with couple more projects, used tools and again Font Awesome icons-links to the code in GitHub or live demo both of which will be opened in a new tab.
-They are also able to view a carousel of slides with references from people who I was working previously and my social media profiles via clicking on the icons in the footer.
+They are also able to view a carousel of slides with references from people who I was working with previously and my social media profiles via clicking on the icons in the footer.

 ### Further Testing

--   The Website was tested on Google Chrome, Internet Explorer, Microsoft Edge and Safari browsers.
+-   The Website was tested on Google Chrome,Mozilla Firefox, Safari and  Internet Explorer browsers.
 -   The website was viewed on a variety of devices such as Desktop, Laptop, iPhone7, iPhone 8 & iPhoneX.

+### Known bugs

+On Internet Explorer Browsers the navbar disappears.

 ## Deployment